Stock level management best practice

 Order and delivery process

 The use of planning sheets for the end-to-end production process, and a timely order process, are obviously the basis for getting your goods onto the shelves on time.
 A stable relationship with one logistics services provider, or a limited number of them, can help to ensure capacity in the container and provide a reliable service for emergency air freight for sizes out of stock.
 What’s more, the tipping point for the most economical shipping costs of an LCL (less than container load) compared to an FCL (full container load) is often lower than you would expect.
 In combination with volume discounts at the manufacturer, this makes larger volumes extra attractive from a cost perspective.
-The order and delivery process is often characterised by huge volume/cost breaks.
+The order and delivery process is often characterized by huge volume/cost breaks.
 It is important to calculate the total landed costs of a wide range of scenarios and the advantages associated with each supply model.

 Product display size

 The larger the retail space per product, the larger the buffer to prevent out of stock situations.
 The reality however is fierce competition for product display area, often side-by-side with your direct competitors.
 A larger area in the store also often means more opportunities to exchange slow-moving products that are out of stock with fast-moving stock.
-Retailers that provide brands with space for a complete concept will get more attention from those brands, who will want to make sure their product range is optimised for the store and prevent the popular style/size/colour combinations from going out of stock.
+Retailers that provide brands with space for a complete concept will get more attention from those brands, who will want to make sure their product range is optimized for the store and prevent the popular style/size/color combinations from going out of stock.

 Stock list accuracy

-The accuracy of stock forecasts and availability is greatly improved by integrating specialised warehouse management systems into the planning software.
+The accuracy of stock forecasts and availability is greatly improved by integrating specialized warehouse management systems into the planning software.
 Having up-to-date and sufficiently detailed information about quantities in stock and on order is crucial for a smooth supply chain.
 Radio frequency scanning for each stock movement and real-time availability of the data supports decision-making and ultimately leads to increased availability of the products on the shelves.

 We will discuss two examples of sports and leisure goods brand owners and how they have succeeded in reducing the number of out-of-stock incidents.
-Although their situations are different, they give useful insights into different strategies for optimising on-the-shelf availability.
+Although their situations are different, they give useful insights into different strategies for optimizing on-the-shelf availability.
 We will also look at SportMonitor, a supplier of retail benchmark software.

 Rucanor: Get the basics right

 This iconic sports brand originating in The Netherlands in 1956 is best known for its sports peripherals such as fitness equipment, sports bandages and protection products, swimming/diving products, boxing gear, shoes and clothing.
 During its heyday in the 1980s, the company developed a broad product range which, in addition to its core peripherals, included lines of sports fashion items such as T-shirts, jackets, training suits and bathing suits.
 Due to the changing economic climate and fierce competition, the company struggled to keep up sales volumes for its entire product range.
 In March 2013, the brand was re-launched by Sport Services Europe.
-The new exclusive licence holder of the Rucanor brand made drastic changes to the product portfolio.
+The new exclusive license holder of the Rucanor brand made drastic changes to the product portfolio.
 Most of its seasonal and fashionable product lines were stopped and it adopted a strategic focus on its core products.
-Currently the company is consistently expanding and deepening its 'never out of stock' portfolio including swimming and running gear, protective pads, martial arts equipment, sports apparel, etc. The team of merchandisers as well as its network of distributors in Europe are succeeding in optimising on-shelf availability.
+Currently the company is consistently expanding and deepening its 'never out of stock' portfolio including swimming and running gear, protective pads, martial arts equipment, sports apparel, etc. The team of merchandisers as well as its network of distributors in Europe are succeeding in optimizing on-shelf availability.
 As a large part of the products are now produced to stock, IT connections with the major retailers and distributors allow for timely replenishments.
 A clear focus on its core products has enabled Rucanor to achieve the economies of scale required to be competitive in terms of price and customer service.
 “Our new “Get the basics right” slogan reflects this successful strategy very well” says Martijn Nelissen, the owner of Rucanor.

 Oakley: Better sales forecasts